 Click here to see historic videos of the debut of HDTV.

-AGC Systems’ Aldo Cugnini was featured recently in the ATSC website and Newsletter as “Someone You Should Know.”
+AGC Systems’ Aldo Cugnini has been featured in the ATSC website and Newsletter as “Someone You Should Know.”

 Click here to see the full story.